 Richard Greenwald, PhD

 The oldest and largest of Fairfield's five schools, the College of Arts and Sciences offers the bachelor of arts and the bachelor of science degree, as well as master's degrees in American studies, communication, creative writing, mathematics and public administration.
 In recent years, the College has won numerous grants to support new and continuing programs.
 Examples include funding to enhance the core science curriculum, to broaden access to science education, to add courses in critical languages, to enhance diversity at the University, to bring geographic information systems technology to area high school classrooms, and to promote family literacy.
 Through various scholarships, grants, and internship programs, students in the College have had the opportunity to study and conduct research in Brazil, China, Nicaragua, Russia, and Tanzania, among other locations.

 Students are encouraged to select a major by the end of their freshman year (essential in sciences) but no later than the end of the sophomore year.
-Pre-major students who are still exploring should consult with their faculty advisor, any of their professors, the Office of Academic Support and Retention, or a career counselor to help them choose a program of study.
+Pre-major students who are still exploring should consult with their faculty advisor, any of their professors, or the Academic and Career Development Center to help them choose a program of study.
 Selecting a major is not an irrevocable decision; the academic program at Fairfield is flexible enough to allow students to discover new interests or identify new goals.
 Any of the academic programs in arts and sciences will provide the broad foundations for success and flexibility in any career path.

 Within each major field of study, courses range from introductory to highly specialized, with multiple opportunities for independent study and research.
 Students may also opt, with faculty advice and agreement, to design their own major.
 Double-majors and minors can also be arranged for students who want to combine the skills and perspectives of two or more disciplines.
 The core curriculum provides many opportunities to explore the vast territory of the liberal arts and to discover individual intellectual passions.